 Look closely.
 I did not build this house exactly as Duracraft designed it.
-I removed the staircase, which was ugly, and took up way too much room, plus it made it hard to see deep into the room on the right side.
+I removed the staircase, which I felt was ugly, and took up way too much room - plus it made it hard to see deep into the room on the right side.
 I also changed the center wall downstairs: I did not use the wall that came in the kit, with its arched openings.
-I needed wallspace for the kitchen stove on the right side room, and fireplace on the left side room!
+I needed wall space for the kitchen stove on the right side room, and fireplace on the left side room!
 I used one less half wall in the middle level, too.

 There would have been no place to put the fireplace or cabinet if I had used Duracraft's wall with the big archway opening.

 It would have been hard to furnish this room with the big archaway opening - plus you wouldn't be able to see the table and chairs: the staircase would have been in the way!

-I decided I didn't want three rooms on this middle level - since the middle one would have been too tiny to do anything with.
+I decided I didn't want three rooms on this middle level - since the middle one would have been too tiny to do much with.
 Instead, I made the left side a larger room for the children, with the baby's crib in the center alcove.